Parliament of the Cape of Good Hope: Move towards Union

-In the early twentieth century, following the tumults of the Second Anglo-Boer War, the whole of southern Africa was finally under the control of the British Empire.
+In the early twentieth century, following the tumults of the Second Boer War, the whole of southern Africa was finally under the control of the British Empire.
 The union of the various component states of the region was again discussed.
-Several previous attempts at union had failed, but in 1909 a National Convention was instituted in Cape Town, to unite the Cape of Good Hope with Natal, the Transvaal, and the Orange Free State, to form a united country of "South Africa".
+Several previous attempts at union had failed, but in 1909 a National Convention was instituted in Cape Town, to unite the Cape of Good Hope with Natal, the Transvaal, and the Orange River Colony, to form a united country of "South Africa".

 The Convention met in the Cape Assembly's chamber of the Cape Parliament building, and it was here that the new constitution for South Africa was drawn up.

 The Union of South Africa was proclaimed the following year, in 1910, and the old Cape Parliamentary building became the home of the new Parliament of South Africa.
-The provincial government of the Cape, now the "Cape Province", was set up in a new building nearby, the Pronvisiale-gebou.
+The provincial government of the Cape, now the Cape Province, was set up in a new building nearby, the Pronvisiale-gebou.